danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 When I started my career, there were no separate titles for front and back end developers.
 The titles were just like "software developer" or "programmer analyst".
 These were fullstack roles before that term had been coined.
 Developers were responsible for building features end to end, including database schema design, back end services, APIs, and making the front end look and function as specified in the [design comps](https://thedilldesign.com/web-design-comps-made/).

 Then some years later, a trend emerged to have separate roles such as "back end developer" and "front end developer".
 The idea being that these are separate skills with often, separate languages, and that people should specialize in one area or another.
-I've had the opportunity to work as fullstack, front-end only, and back-end only, and have found fullstack to be the most effective.
+I've had opportunities to work as fullstack, front-end only, and back-end only, and have found fullstack to be the most effective.

 It's true that there's a different kind of thinking involved in building the front end such as the declarative nature of HTML and CSS, weaving in JavaScript in an organized way (which could mean learning a number of [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) frameworks), a focus on the visual, animations, and accessibility, just to name a few items.
 Whereas on the back end a developer is focused on ensuring the database is normalized, efficient queries, building models that accurately represent the business domain, and services and APIs that implement the business rules.